Enigmatic-Smile/docs/select/sdks/ios/reference-v2.md

 Default value: `.transactionSelect`

 It specifies the type of program you want to enroll cards into.
 The `ProgramType` influences the flow that the SDK will show to cardholders when enrolling cards.

 > Note: For your Loyalty application, you need to use a Transaction Select program, so you can either explicitly set the value to `.transactionSelect` or not set this property (because its default value is `.transactionSelect`).

-#### thirdPartyVerificationChoice: Bool

-_Not useful for Loyalty/Select Transactions use cases, at the moment._

 ## Methods

 ### start(from:)

 Starts a card enrollment flow.
 If you set the `programType` to:
-1. `.transactionStream`, a verified card enrollment flow will be started, for a Transaction Stream program (usually used by Stream applications).
-2. `.transactionSelect`, a regular card enrollment flow will be started, for your Select Transactions program (usually used by Loyalty applications).
+1. `.transactionSelect`, a regular card enrollment flow will be started, for your Select Transactions program (usually used by Loyalty applications).

 #### Parameters
 - `startingViewController: UIViewController`: the `UIViewController` that will start the card enrollment flow.
 This is a *mandatory* parameter.

-### verifyCard(from:cardVerificationConfiguration:)

-_Not useful for Loyalty/Select Transactions use cases, at the moment._ Useful only for cards enrolled in a Transaction Stream program.

 ## Callbacks